Hafþór Júlíus Björnsson: 2020

-After successfully defending his crown again in 2020, Hafþór became only the second person in history to win the Arnold Strongman Classic three times in a row, after Žydrūnas Savickas.
+After successfully defending his crown again in 2020, Hafþór became only the second man in history to win the Arnold Strongman Classic three times in a row, after Žydrūnas Savickas.
+He pressed both a 136 kg Inver stone and Cyr dumbbell overhead and deadlifted 465.5 kg raw for a comfortable win.
+This win took his international title tally to 30.